-Biometrics for Canada Visa Applications – Your Top Questions Answered
+Biometrics for Canada IEC Visa Applications – Your Top FAQ’s

 Are you looking to come to Canada under International Experience Canada (IEC) with a Working Holiday, International Co-op or Young Professional work permit?
 Biometrics is a required part of the process for applying for IEC work permits.

 Your Canada biometrics are requested AFTER submitting your IEC visa work permit application.
 They are not required to be submitted with your application profile.
 However, it is important to be aware of what is required for Canada biometrics before you begin your application so you can plan accordingly.

 What does this mean?
 In this post, we answer all the questions you may have about Canada biometrics and how it impacts your visa application.
 If you still have questions about biometrics, leave them in the comments below.
 We will do our best to find the answer for you!

 I have already completed biometrics in my country, but I still don’t have an answer on my working holiday permit.
 What should I do?

 IEC is currently not processing any work permit applications.
 This means if you have already completed your biometrics, you have to wait until IEC resumes processing applications to receive your answer.
 Check back here for information on updates from IEC.